 Conclusion

 Mount Everest is the most valuable jewel of the Country.
 Nepal is represented as the country of Mount Everest globally.
 As the citizen of Nepal, It is our responsibility to preserve the highest peak in the world, Everest.
-Everyyear, many foreigners and locals make their attempt to step foot on the Everest peak, but some lose their lives on the way while some make a lifetime memory.
+Everyyear, many foreigners and locals make their attempt to step foot on the Everest peak, but some lose their lives on the way while others make a lifetime memory.
 A strong mindset and experience in mountaineering help you to achieve victory.

 If you are planning to climb the summit of Mount Everest, make sure to be aware of the climate, geography, and other necessities.
 You can contact us for further information regarding the permits and itinerary of the summit climbing.